We All Kill Time - But Rarely on Purpose

 Short, relevant content beats random browsing.

-Five intentional minutes per day compounds quickly over a semester.
+Five intentional minutes per day add up quickly over a semester.

 Relaxing Ways to Kill Time (Without Guilt)